Output mode

 Quiet#

-output mode will cause HyperQueue to output only the most important information that should be parseable without any complex parsing logic, e.g. using only Bash scripts.
+The quiet output mode will cause HyperQueue to output only the most important information that should be parseable without any complex parsing logic, e.g. using only Bash scripts.

 Error handling#

-When an error occurs during the execution of a command, the program will exit with exit code 1
+When an error occurs during the execution of a command, the program will exit with exit code 1 and the error will be printed to the standard error output.

 Supported commands#